Deutsche Bank management board agrees to Commerzbank merger talks: source

 The source, who spoke on condition of anonymity, confirmed information reported earlier by the Welt am Sonntag newspaper.

-The person said that first unofficial contacts have taken place in a very small group and that talks were at a very early stage.
+The person said that first unofficial contacts had taken place in a very small group and the mandate from Deutsche’s board was given more than a week ago, the person said.

+Talks were at a very early stage and could fall apart, the source added.

 A spokesman for Deutsche Bank and a spokeswoman for Commerzbank both declined to comment.

-Speculation about a possible merger between the two banks has been rife for months, heightening under the tenure of Finance Minister Olaf Scholz, who has spoken out in favor of strong banks.
+Speculation about a possible merger between Germany’s two largest listed banks has been rife for months, heightening under the tenure of Finance Minister Olaf Scholz, who has spoken out in favor of strong banks.

-Both lenders have struggled to return to sustainable profitability since the global financial crisis.
+Both lenders have struggled to return to sustainable profitability since the global financial crisis, and the government holds a stake of more than 15 percent in Commerzbank following bailout.

+Deutsche is regarded as one of the most important banks in the global financial system, but has been plagued by three years of losses, ratings downgrades, failed stress tests, and money laundering scandals.

+Its chief executive, Christian Sewing, has said publicly in recent months he was focused on restoring profitability before taking on a complicated merger project.

 Reporting by Tom Sims and Andreas Framke; editing by John Stonestreet